dictation-toolbox/dragonfly-scripts/README.md

 ##### Alternative 1:
 * The pure Python package for 2.6 can be downloaded here: http://www.python.org/download/releases/2.6.6/
 * Pythonwin / Python Win32 Extensions: http://sourceforge.net/projects/pywin32/files/pywin32/.
 Choose the latest build (218 at the time of writing this), then select the correct installer for your system.
 I use pywin32-218.win32-py2.6.exe (even though the system is 64-bit).
+* If you will be running scripts that use GUI functionality, you need wxPython. http://wxpython.org/download.php#stable.
+I used `wxPython2.8-win32-unicode-py26`.

 ##### Alternative 2:
 * A package containing Python 2.6, Pythonwin, wxPython and PyXML can be found here: http://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.6/pythonneededfornatlink2.6.exe/download.
-*I don't think wxPython is needed for Natlink/Dragonfly.
+*wxPython is only needed if you will be running scripts that use GUI functionality.
 PyXML is only used for VoiceCode*

 #### Installing Natlink:
 This site, [Unimacro](http://qh.antenna.nl/unimacro/installation/installation.html), has a lot of information on the installation and configuration of Natlink.
 The site is mostly focused on Unimacro and Vocola 2.